-sub_ʇxǝʇ is an itinerant platform for sonic knowledge production that covers specific projects and environments through on the ground research and dialogue
+sub_ʇxǝʇ is an itinerant platform for research, discussion & sonic knowledge production

 How has eradio changed listener expectations in comparison to traditional radio?

 “Radio had destroyed the world of his youth, …who cared about that now with radio coming in from everywhere? …Radio gave so much power to advertising and now advertising was everything.
 The businesses that poured money into radio got rich and the ones that didn’t went nowhere…”

 Accounts of radio from the 1930’s eerily match criticism of (anti)- social media today.
 Interrupting, obscuring and sidelining the joys of daily life, radio can be said to have triggered one of the final detachments of humans from their local environment.
 No more.